Jan Brueghel the Elder: Scenes of hell and demons

 Jan was early on nicknamed 'Hell Brueghel' but by the 19th century that name had become erroneously associated with his brother Pieter the Younger.
 Jan Brueghel was given the nickname because of his scenes with demons and hell scenes.
-An example is the Temptation of St. Anthony (Kunsthistorisches Museum, Vienna), which reprises a subject first explored by Hieronymus Bosch.
+An example is the Temptation of St. Anthony (Kunsthistorisches Museum), which reprises a subject first explored by Hieronymus Bosch.
 In this demon-plagued scene the monsters are seen attacking the small saint in the corner of a large and dense forest landscape, rather than within the expanded panoramas of Patinir.

 Jan Brueghel is believed to have produced his hell scenes for a newer, elite audience of learned and sophisticated collectors.
 To appeal to this erudite clientele he often populated the hell scenes with mythological rather than religious subjects, in particular the Vergilian scene of Aeneas in Hades, escorted by the Cumaean Sibyl.
-An example is Aeneas and the Sibyl in the Underworld (1619, Kunsthistorisches Museum, Vienna).
+An example is Aeneas and the Sibyl in the Underworld (1619, Kunsthistorisches Museum).
 Other mythological themes appearing in his hell scenes included the image of Juno visiting Hades and Orpheus in the Underworld from Ovid's Metamorphoses.
 An example of the latter is Orpheus in the Underworld (Palazzo Pitti).
 In these compositions brightly coloured monsters provide the 'recreational terror' of the later manifestations of Boschian design.

 Brueghel's hell scenes were influential and Jacob van Swanenburg, one of Rembrandt's teachers, was inspired by them to create his own hell scenes.